Skeleton Coast

-The Skeleton Coast is the northern part of the Atlantic coast of Namibia and south of Angola from the Kunene River south to the Swakop River, although the name is sometimes used to describe the entire Namib Desert coast.
+The Skeleton Coast is the northern part of the Atlantic coast of Namibia.
+Immediately south of Angola, it stretches from the Kunene River to the Swakop River, although the name is sometimes used to describe the entire Namib Desert coast.
 The indigenous San people (formerly known as Bushmen), of the Namibian interior called the region "The Land God Made in Anger", while Portuguese sailors once referred to it as "The Gates of Hell".

 On the coast, the upwelling of the cold Benguela current gives rise to dense ocean fogs (called cassimbo by the Angolans) for much of the year.
 The winds blow from land to sea, rainfall rarely exceeds 10 mm annually, and the climate is highly inhospitable.
 There is a constant, heavy surf on the beaches.
-In the days before engine-powered ships and boats, it was possible to get ashore through the surf but impossible to launch from the shore.
+In the days before engine-powered ships and boats, it was possible to get ashore through the surf, but impossible to launch from the shore.
 The only way out was by going through a marsh hundreds of kilometres long and only accessible via a hot and arid desert.

-The coast is largely soft sand occasionally interrupted by rocky outcrops.
+The coast is largely made up of soft sand occasionally interrupted by rocky outcrops.
 The southern section consists of gravel plains, while north of Terrace Bay the landscape is dominated by high sand dunes.

-Skeleton Bay is now known as a great location for surfing.
-The Saltyjackal, a surf camp located in Swakopmund, Namibia, is currently the only group that runs guided surf trips along the Skeleton Coast.
+Skeleton Bay is known as a great location for surfing.

 Etymology

-The area's name derives from the whale and seal bones that once littered the shore from the whaling industry, although in modern times the coast harbours the skeletal remains of the shipwrecks caught by offshore rocks and fog.
+The area's name derives from the whale and seal bones that once littered the shore, partly due to the whaling industry, although in modern times the coast also harbours the skeletal remains of the shipwrecks caused by offshore rocks and fog.
 More than a thousand such vessels of various sizes litter the coast, notably the Eduard Bohlen, Benguela Eagle, Otavi, Dunedin Star and Tong Taw.

 The name "Skeleton Coast" was coined by John Henry Marsh as the title for the book he wrote chronicling the shipwreck of the Dunedin Star.
-Since the book was first published in 1944, it has become so well known that the coast is now generally referred to as Skeleton Coast and is given that as its official name on most maps today.
+Since the book was first published in 1944, it has become so well known that the coast is now generally referred to as "Skeleton Coast" and is named so on most maps today.
 See § In popular culture, below.